oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-50-overlapping-version-range.md

 > and "Not affected".
 > For the version range `vers:intdot/>2.1.0|<2.4.0` it cannot be determined which product status is applicable.

-> A tool MAY split overlapping product version ranges into non-overlapping ones to simplify the resolution a quick fix.
+> A tool MAY split overlapping product version ranges into non-overlapping ones to simplify the resolution as a quick fix.

 #### Overlapping Product Version Range with vls in Contradicting Product Status Group